Articles

 1984 – 1999 // 2000 – 2009 // 2010 – 2014 // 2015 – today

-To date, I’ve also authored / edited four books, and have had the honor of having my work included in a few others.
+To date, I’ve also authored / edited five books, and have had the honor of having my work included in a few others.
 To find out more about that aspect of my work, please visit my BOOKS page.
 With a fair amount of work behind me, I’ve selected a few of my “greatest hits,” including a few recent articles and personal favorites, and listed them here.

-Wings – About the Film:.
-RiverCenter for the Performing Arts, May 4, 2024.
+Wings – About the Film: RiverCenter for the Performing Arts, May 4, 2024.

 — program essay